A Flexible Generative Framework for Graph-based Semi-supervised Learning: Conclusion

 \section{Conclusion}

 In this paper, we have presented a flexible generative framework for graph-based semi-supervised learning.
-By applying scalable variational inference, this framework is able to take the advantages of both recently developed graph neural networks and the wisdom of random graph models from classical network science literature.
-We further implemented 4 simple instantiations of the proposed framework, where we use a latent space model and a stochastic block model as the generative models with GCN and GAT as the approximate posterior models.
+By applying scalable variational inference, this framework is able to take the advantages of both recently developed graph neural networks and the wisdom of random graph models from classical network science literature, which leads to the G$^3$NN model.
+We further implement 4 variants of G$^3$NN, instantiations of the proposed framework where we build generative graph models with graph neural networks as the approximate posterior models.
 Through thorough experiments, We demonstrated that these instantiation models outperform the state-of-the-art graph-based semi-supervised learning methods on most benchmark datasets under the standard benchmark setting.
 We also showed that the proposed generative framework has great potential in data-scarce situations.

 For future work, we expect more complex instantiations of generative models to be developed using this framework and to optimize the graph-based semi-supervised learning.